ice09/blockchainers-tech-sources/content/posts/books-nft-royalties.md

 ### Algorithmically Ensured Royalty Payments

-Why are Smart Contracts a great solution for paying Royalties?
+Why are Smart Contracts a great solution for paying royalties?
 Because the author or publisher can make sure that payments will be executed, _without having to trust the buyer or the seller_.

-With a physical book, if the seller (Sally) sells the book to the buyer (Bob), the author has no way to verify that Royalties are paid.
+With a physical book, if the seller (Sally) sells the book to the buyer (Bob), the author has no way to verify that royalties are paid.

 With Smart Contracts, the author can _prohibit_ the transfer of the NFT from Sally to Bob if the royalties are not paid.